nemofq/caldav-to-ics/README.md

 - Export events to ICS format
 - Upload/update to an ICS file on cloud storage (Vercel Blob in current code)
 - Get a URL to the ICS file and subscribe to it in Google Calendar or use scripts like [GAS-ICS-Sync](https://github.com/derekantrican/GAS-ICS-Sync)
-> *Note: For security reasons, you need to get the URL from the cloud storage manually*
+> *Note: For security reasons, you need to get the URL from cloud storage manually.*
-- Scheduled synchronization (currently once/day due to Vercel free tier limitations, configurable in `vercel.json`)
+- Scheduled synchronization (currently runs once per day due to Vercel free tier limitations, configurable in `vercel.json`)
 - A simple interface to check last sync time and trigger manual synchronization

 ### Example